anthonytoumaibrahim/vibe/README.md

 ### Vibe is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- **Frontend**: The website uses Next.js, a powerful React framework that enables server-side rendering and static site generation, providing improved performance and SEO benefits.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- **Backend**: The backend API is developed with Laravel, a robust PHP framework known for its elegant syntax, comprehensive feature set, and excellent community support, making it easy to build secure and scalable applications.
-- To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
+- **Styling**: For styling, the project utilizes Tailwind CSS, a utility-first CSS framework that allows for rapid UI development with a consistent design.
+Additionally, a custom mini library was created for reusable components like buttons and inputs, designed from scratch to match the project's unique aesthetic.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
+- **Database**: The application uses MySQL for persistent storage, a reliable and widely-used relational database management system that ensures data integrity and efficient query performance.
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The app uses the font ["K2D"](https://fonts.google.com/specimen/K2D) as its main font.

 <br><br>